ashishkesari18/AirBNB-Price-Prediction/README.md

 The main steps of our analysis include:

-Step-1: Data Cleaning aEDAnd Preparation: We cleaned and preprocessed the datasets, handling missing values, and ensuring data consistency.
+Step-1: Data Cleaning And Preparation: We cleaned and preprocessed the datasets, handling missing values, and ensuring data consistency.

 Step-2: Exploratory Data Analysis: We conducted exploratory data analysis to understand the distributions, correlations, and patterns in the data.